Partial Least Squares Regression

 PLSR is a cross-decomposition method

-We will find principal components for both X and Y:
+We will find latent components for both \(\mathbf{X}\) and \(\mathbf{Y}\):

-NIPALs while exchanging the scores
+NIPALS while exchanging the scores

-1. Take a random column of Y to be \(u_a\), and regress it against X.
+Step 1: Take a random column of \(\mathbf{Y}\) to be \(\mathbf{u}_a\), and regress it against \(\mathbf{X}\).

 https://learnche.org/pid/latent-variable-modelling/projection-to-latent-structures/how-the-pls-model-is-calculated